yogeshmohanraj/PortfolioWebsite/README.md

 # PortfolioWebsite
 April 29, 2018

-This is a Website to showcase my skill set and achievements.
+This is a just a basic Portfolio Website to showcase my skills and achievements.
-Allows me to practice my web development skills (HTML, CSS, Javascript)
+I created this to learn about and practice web development (HTML, CSS, Javascript).